Coral Expeditions; small ship cruising beautiful remote regions of Australia, the Pacific, Papua New Guinea, Asia, and the Indian Ocean

 ship to remain small enough to go to untouched places, focusing on bringing

 small numbers of like-minded guests closer to nature and cultures with that

 famed personal attention provided by highly professional Australian and

-The Coral Geographer will arrive late in 2020, and the 120-passenger ship will feature the same state-of-the-art specifications and expedition features as her sister the Coral Adventurer, however due to popular demand, she will have an increased number of 6 bridge deck suites with horizon bathtubs.
+The Coral Geographer has now arrived, and the 120-passenger ship will feature the same state-of-the-art specifications and expedition features as her sister the Coral Adventurer, however due to popular demand, she will have an increased number of 6 bridge deck suites with horizon bathtubs.

 Enter the Two Page Coral Adventurer/Geographer HERE or use the Index at the bottom of this page.

 Sharing a rich heritage of exploration and a